MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-first-computer.md

 ## Installation overview

 In a multiuser local area network environment, Dynamics GP applications are typically installed on a server, and then on each client.
 However, Dynamics GP is not required to be installed on the server.
 You must install the Dynamics GP databases on one computer first.
 After the Dynamics GP databases are installed on that computer, you’ll be using the Dynamics GP installation media or using an installation package to install on all remaining clients.
-For more about creating an installation package for your clients, see Chapter 8, “Installation package.”
+For more about creating an installation package for your clients, see [Installation package](installation-package.md).

 The program files of the previous release aren’t removed by the Dynamics GP 2018 upgrade process.

 ## Installing Dynamics GP (first computer)

-Before you begin, be sure you’ve completed the preparation steps listed in Chapter 3, “Data preparation,” and Chapter 4, “System preparation.”
+Before you begin, be sure you’ve completed the preparation steps listed in [Data preparation](data-preparation.md) and [System preparation](system-preparation.md).
 You must be logged in to Windows as a user with system administrator privileges.

 To install Dynamics GP (first computer):